 His profession was a pipe fitter in the oil industry and he was a member of the Church of England.
-His hobbies were playing baseball and light reading.
+His hobbies were baseball and light reading.

-At his headstone: Just another good soldier and son.
+On his headstone: Just another good soldier and son.
 Mom and Dad

 His medals were: The 1939-45 Star; The France Germany Star; The Defence Medal; The War Medal; The CVSM & Clasp.

 His grave was adopted on May 11 2019 by my son Breyten van der Wolf.